4 Ways Community Influence Marketing Differs From Influencer Marketing

 Community influencers are most interested in authenticity and delivering value to their audience.
 It's critical that brands understand these creators' personal brand and audience before recruiting them for a sponsored campaign.

-The big question at the end of the day is which influencer type is better - the regular influencer or the community influencer?
+The big question at the end of the day is which influencer type is better - the regular influencer or the influential community member?

-In nearly every case, community influencers are the most likely to deliver the best ROI.
+In nearly every case, influential community members are the most likely to deliver the best ROI.
 Why?
 Because their audience is dedicated, enthusiastic, and trusts that creator completely.

 That said, seasoned influencer marketing brands work hard to include macro and mega influencers in their greater marketing mix.
 But even these brands are going to build a solid foundation of smaller community influencers before venturing into more expensive high-profile campaigns with large influencers and celebrities.